deesclouds/deesclouds/README.md

 <p align="left">I've been developing my software engineering and digital marketing abilities for the past year with the express purpose of bringing my artistic dreams to life through code.
 I was enthralled not just by the experience of painting, but also by software and marketing and the opportunity to communicate my views to the world.</p>

  * 🌴 Residing in Long Beach, California
- * 🔭 Working on building APIs.
+ * 🔭 Working on building APIs and bots.
- * 🌱 Learning Javascript, React, NodeJS, ExpressJS, & MongoDB.
+ * 🌱 Learning Javascript, Python, VueJS, React, NodeJS, ExpressJS, & MongoDB.
  * 👯 Looking to freelance and collaborate on Open Source Projects.
  * 💬 Ask me about what I've learned recently.
  * 📫 How to reach me: Twitter - @deesclouds